rachel-o-donnell/craft-and-cocktail-club/README.md

     changed logo and nav bar to have mobile first design usin flexbox flex froggy

-    active nav style -- LR but changed all to match my menu hover styling
+    active nav style -- LR but changed all to match my menu hover styling when I adapted to flexbox I used margin style tips from https://www.youtube.com/watch?v=RSIclWvNTdQ to remove the space I had created beneath my Nav item and its active page underline.

     hero image:
     changed height, width (used repeat to fill the screen)